portive/slate-plugin/docs/guides/05-customizing-files.md

 </StatusBar>
 ```

-The `origin`, `width` and `height` are required.

-The `StatusBar` displays something different depending on the `status` of the origin:
+What the `StatusBar` displays depends on the `status` of the origin:

 - If the origin status is `uploading` it shows an upload progress bar
 - If the origin status is `error` it shows a red bar that says `Upload Failed`
 - If the origin status is `complete` it shows the `children` of the `StatusBar` component.
+In the code above, it shows the size of the file in bytes.

-In our example, when the upload is `complete`, it displays the number of bytes in the file.
+In the code above, when the upload is `complete`, it displays the number of bytes in the file.

 ### Customizing the Component

-Now let's add our custom `contentType` property to our `CustomAttachmentBlock`
+Let's add our custom `contentType` property to a `CustomAttachmentBlock`:

 ```tsx
 export function CustomAttachmentBlock({